-f) What mechanisms are needed for sharing cybersecurity and assurance-related information about cyber-enabled systems, including cloud-based, embedded and composable systems?

-g) How can artificial intelligence and machine learning be used to quickly identify and analyse new threats and vulnerabilities?h) How should telecommunication/ICT providers utilize the threat intelligence to enhance their security activities?
+f) How can artificial intelligence and machine learning be used to quickly identify and analyse new threats and vulnerabilities?
+How can AI-driven technologies enhance cybersecurity strategies?

+g) What threats can be developed by AI-driven technologies?
+How AI-generated attacks can be avoided or mitigated?

+h) How should telecommunication/ICT providers utilize the threat intelligence to enhance their security activities?

-i) How can networks be used to provide critical services, such as use of common alerting protocol, in a secure fashion during national emergencies?What are the set of components of cybersecurity framework that an organization can use to address risks?
+i) What are the set of components of cybersecurity framework that an organization can use to address risks?

-k) What are the necessary security guidelines and best practices for identifying, mitigating and reducing impact of cyber threats, including malware, distributed denial of service and social engineering?
+j) What are the necessary security guidelines and best practices for identifying, mitigating and reducing impact of cyber threats, including malware, distributed denial of service and social engineering?

-l) What kind of technical reports and Recommendations can be developed in support of cybersecurity procedures, technical policies and frameworks?m) How to understand and identify spam?
+k) How to understand and identify spam?

-n) What are new forms of spam in existing and future networks?
+l) What are new forms of spam in existing and future networks?

-o) What are the serious effects of spam?
+m) What are the serious effects of spam?

-p) What are technical factors which contribute to difficulties in identifying the sources of spam?
+n) What are technical factors which contribute to difficulties in identifying the sources of spam?

-q) How can new technologies, services and applications, such as instant messaging, social networking, mobile application, Voice Over Long-Term Evolution (VoLTE), and Rich Communication Services (RCS), etc., lead to opportunities to create and spread spam?
+o) How can new technologies, services and applications, such as instant messaging, social networking, mobile application, Voice Over Long-Term Evolution (VoLTE), and Rich Communication Services (RCS), etc., lead to opportunities to create and spread spam?

-r) How can routes, sources and volumes of spam be identified to counter and combat such spam?

-s) How can the messaging security be implemented?

-t) How can the distribution of malicious software and malware through email be prevented?

-u) How can routes, sources and volumes of spam be identified and the amount of investment in facilities and other technical means be estimated to counter and combat such spam?
+p) How can routes, sources and volumes of spam be identified and the amount of investment in facilities and other technical means be estimated to counter and combat such spam?

-v) How can a targeted attack using spear phishing be prevented?
+q) How can the messaging security be implemented?

-w) How can a ransomware distributed through email be prevented?
+r) How can the distribution of malicious software and malware through email be prevented?

-x) How can AL/ML communication form of spam be identified and prevented?
+s) How can AI/ML communication form of spam be identified and prevented?

-y) How to protect personal information with the adoption of AI/ML technology to avoid spam message spread?
+t) How to protect personal information with the adoption of AI/ML technology to avoid spam message spread?

-z) What technical work is already being undertaken within the IETF, 3GPP, GSMA, M3AAWG, in other fora, and by private sector entities to address the problem of spam?
+u) What technical work is already being undertaken within the IETF, 3GPP, GSMA, M3AAWG, in other fora, and by private sector entities to address the problem of spam?

-aa) What telecommunication network standardization work, if any, is needed to effectively counter spam as it relates to the stability and robustness of the telecommunication network?
+v) What telecommunication network standardization work, if any, is needed to effectively counter spam as it relates to the stability and robustness of the telecommunication network?

-bb) What are the effective and efficient solutions for countering spam?
+w) What are the effective and efficient solutions for countering spam?

-cc) How are generic and specific requirements developed for information sharing on countering spam?
+x) How are generic and specific requirements developed for information sharing on countering spam?

-dd) What are the best practices for countering spam?

 3 Tasks

 Tasks to be considered in the context of telecommunication / ICT networks and systems include, but are not limited to:

-a) Collaborate with ITU-T study groups, ETSI, FIRST, IETF, IEEE, ISO/IEC JTC 1, OASIS, OMA, TCG, 3GPP, 3GPP2, and other standardization bodies on cybersecurity.

-b) Work on frameworks and Recommendations to address how telecommunication/ICT providers may secure their infrastructure and maintain secure operations and exchange cybersecurity information.
+a) Work on frameworks and Recommendations to address how telecommunication/ICT providers may secure their infrastructure and maintain secure operations and exchange cybersecurity information.

-c) Produce a set of Recommendations for providing security solutions for telecommunication/ICT accountability, assurance and incident response and recovery, including technical aspects of managed security services.
+b) Produce a set of Recommendations for providing security solutions for telecommunication/ICT accountability, assurance and incident response and recovery, including technical aspects of managed security services.

-d) Study and specify the security techniques and capabilities for service providers to coordinate and exchange information regarding vulnerabilities, platforms, and cyber-attacks.
+c) Study and specify the security techniques and capabilities for service providers to coordinate and exchange information regarding vulnerabilities, platforms, and cyber-attacks.

-e) Study and specify cybersecurity framework consisting of a set of components that should consist of identify, protect, detect, respond, and recover.
+d) Study and specify cybersecurity framework consisting of a set of components that should consist of identify, protect, detect, respond, and recover.

-f) Specify how to use artificial intelligence and machine learning, to quickly identify and analyse new threats and vulnerabilities.
+e) Specify how to use artificial intelligence and machine learning, and address the security issues around AI including consequence of a generative AI, to quickly identify and analyse new threats and vulnerabilities.